Charleston Roof Help

 Common missing shingle situations

-• You can see exposed patches on the roof
+• Visible bare or dark patches on the roof

-• Loose pieces are hanging near the edge
+• Loose pieces hanging near the edge or eaves

 Next Steps